wlfstn/weremake/README.md

 Simple, the unhappy result of working with CMake.
 The lack of makefile on Windows.
 why not?
 Why does C/C++ have to be difficult to work with?

 # WereMake Development
-WereMake is built using golang for it's easy project setup and complete build system.
-It's simple yet powerful language design, it's easy to use CLI toolchain, and single binary executable output.
+Project originated as a golang one, then migrated to C++ for more coding freedom and complex designs.